jswelker/library-web-guidelines/README.md

 - **Review** - Evaluating sources.
 We will look for dated information and determine the scope of sources.
 Some sources will be eliminated at this point.
 - **Build** - Establishing specific recommendations and creating a document.

 The issue tracker is the primary communication channel for this project, as well as the to-do list.
+[An Ost.io forum](http://ost.io/@jswelker/library-web-guidelines) is also available for communication.
 The wiki is where sources will be collected and where draft documents will live.
 A final publication channel is yet to be decided.

 ## Future
 Each year, we will build a new branch for this project.
 New sources will be examined, and the document will be modified accordingly.
 A new edition will be published.